olipacks/mito/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/mitophp/mito.svg?style=flat-square)](https://packagist.org/packages/mitophp/mito)

 Mito is a blog publishing platform with a minimal UI to manage a markdown blog publication into a new or existent Laravel project.

+Mito does not provide its own blog front-end interface, but you may use the `Mito\Models\Post` model to get or display your content in controllers or views.

 https://user-images.githubusercontent.com/7003648/138785945-59cb4c6d-e401-4097-98d2-6fb50c34565b.mp4